Distributional Anchor Regression: Background

 Figure~\ref{fig:tram} illustrates the intuition behind transformation models.
-The transformation function (upper right panel) transforms the complex, bimodal distribution of $\rY$ (lower panel) to $\pZ = \pMEV$, the standard minimum extreme value distribution (upper left panel). \begin{definition}[Transformation model, Definition~4 in \citet{hothorn2018most}] The triple \\ ($\pZ$, \bvec, \parm) is called transformation model. \end{definition} \begin{example}[Linear regression] The normal linear regression model (Lm) is commonly formulated as $\rY = \beta_0 + \rx^\top\tilde\shiftparm + \varepsilon$, $\varepsilon \sim \mathcal{N}(0, \sigma^2)$, or $\rY \given \rx \sim \calN(\beta_0 + \rx^\top\tilde\shiftparm, \sigma^2).$ For a distributional treatment we write the above expression as
+The transformation function (upper right panel) transforms the complex, bimodal distribution of $\rY$ (lower panel) to $\pZ = \pMEV$, the standard minimum extreme value distribution (upper left panel).
+An analogous figure for ordinal outcomes is published in \citet[Fig.~1]{kook2020ordinal}. \begin{definition}[Transformation model, Definition~4 in \citet{hothorn2018most}] The triple \\ ($\pZ$, \bvec, \parm) is called transformation model. \end{definition} \begin{example}[Linear regression] The normal linear regression model (Lm) is commonly formulated as $\rY = \beta_0 + \rx^\top\tilde\shiftparm + \varepsilon$, $\varepsilon \sim \mathcal{N}(0, \sigma^2)$, or $\rY \given \rx \sim \calN(\beta_0 + \rx^\top\tilde\shiftparm, \sigma^2).$ For a distributional treatment we write the above expression as

 which can be understood as a transformation model by letting $\eparm_1 = - \beta_0 / \sigma$, $\eparm_2 = 1/\sigma$ and $\shiftparm = \tilde\shiftparm / \sigma$.
 Formally, it corresponds to the model